 - Improve transparency by using an 'Impediment Board'.
 This can be a simple flip-over where the impediments are visualized.
 Add some swimming lanes like 'to do, in progress, done' and the status is transparent for everyone.
 Of course you can also add the impediments to the existing Scrum board.
 Visualizing the status and increasing the transparency hereby is the most important.

 - Keep track of fixed impediments.
 This will provide great input for the Sprint Review and Sprint Retrospective.

 - Understand the organization.
 A Scrum Master should understand the organizations culture.
 He should understand how things get done in the organization.
 By choosing the right approach, difficult impediments can be tackled easier.

 - Be brave and creative in removing impediments.
 Be prepared to ask for forgiveness afterwards when you need to take bold decisions to ensure the Developers' productivity.

 - Collaborate with the Product Owner.
 Quite often impediments will be related to product management and collaboration with stakeholders and suppliers.
 The Product Owner is a key player on this area.
 Therefore ensure a healthy relationship with the Product Owner.

 - Stop spending time and effort in solving the wrong problem.
 With impediments, Scrum Masters need to resist the desire to fix it, solve it and offer solutions.
 They should focus on the real problem, not the first problem.
 Ask questions to understand the situation.
-Check if it's really an impediment or a learning opportunity for the Development Team.
+Check if it's really an impediment or a learning opportunity for the Developers.